ZayneLiu/Librarian/Report.md

 #### Vue.js
 Vue.js is a progressive framework that focuses on data binding for view layer in web development.
 And Vue.js also has the concept of component which is perfectly for powering sophisticated SPA (i.e. Single Page Application) (Vue.js, 2020).

-### Visual Studio Code
-Visual Studio Code is an open-source cross-platform code editor developed by Microsoft, with great extensibility and support for syntax highlighting, debugging, IntelliSense (code completion tool developed by Microsoft), etc. And VSCode supports a large variety of programming languages by installing dedicated extensions (VSCode, 2020).

-___
 ### Third-party Libraries
 This project also utilizes several third-party libraries to implement certain functionalities.